vubiostat/OneDrive2R/README.md

 Load shared data directly from OneDrive to R.

 This is not published to CRAN at present.
-To install please use `devtools::install_github('vubiostat/OneDrive2R')`.
+To install please use:

+`devtools::install_github('vubiostat/OneDrive2R')`.

 ## FAQ